saarahsk/ecs150-p3/REPORT.md

 permissions on a given memory region.
 We introduced it to our code to make things a bit easier to read and avoid code repetition.

+##### segv_handler
+This function was mostly copied from the assignment handout aside from the parts we had to fill in.
+The main change here was how to find a tps that was within the memory region that just had a page fault.
+We used the addr_in_tps function to do this.

+##### tps_init
+We have a global tps_list pointer to a queue which if it contains a non-null address, this function has been called before.
+This is how we ensured that it isn't called twice and we don't overwrite what we did before.
+The signal handling code was taken from the assignment handout.

+##### tps_create
+This function mmaps new memory with no read or write permissions initially and creates the memory to hold the tps data region along with the supporting informatino around it (e.g. which thread owns it, whether it's a reference).
+We then add the tps struct to the queue so that we can search for it later.

+##### tps_destroy
+This function not only removes the tps struct from the queue, but uses munmap to as the equivalent of free with mmap'ed data.
+We then free the tps struct that was used to house the tps data region.

+##### tps_read, tps_write
+These functions do the basic santity checks that we spoke about earlier, find the tps in the queue (based on the owning thread id), and use the helper functions to enable read/write permissions.
+We use memcpy to copy the data over and pointer arithmetic to make sure that the source and destination pointers into memory are accurate.

+##### tps_clone

 # Testing
 For P1, we utilized the test cases provided to us - sem_prime.c, sem_count.c,
 and sem_buffer.c We also added the segfault test given to us in class.